-Earlier this month, the first licenses for cultivating medical marijuana in South Africa were granted to four SA companies who now have the right to grow and export medical dagga.
+Earlier this year, the first licenses for cultivating medical marijuana in South Africa were granted to SA companies who now have the right to grow and export medical dagga.

 But what exactly does it take to obtain one of these licenses?
 Well firstly, the cost of setting up a facility to grow cannabis and get a licence is estimated to be between R3 million and R5 million according to a report by Landbouweekblad.
 The drip-irrigation system alone could set you back up to R2 million!